W427697/Discord-/docs/essentials/controls.md

 As with other Storybook properties, such as [decorators](../writing-stories/decorators.md) the same principle can also be applied at a story-level for more granular cases.

 </div>

+### Read-only controls for specific properties

+Alternatively, if you wish to still display the control but disallow edits, you can use the `readOnly` option.

+<CodeSnippets paths={[
+'common/component-story-readonly-controls.js.mdx',
+'common/component-story-readonly-controls.mdx.mdx'
+]} />

 ## Hide NoControls warning